julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Friday, June 27, 2025.
+#### Saturday, June 28, 2025.
 Quote of the day:

-> "My books are like water; those of the great geniuses are wine.
-Everybody drinks water." - Mark Twain
+> "No one has a right to consume happiness without producing it." - Helen Keller